Can Parakeets Eat Broccoli?

 Alternative Food

-Here are few suggestions of food items that include vegetables and fruits that your parakeet can eat without a problem.
+Here are a few suggestions for food items that include vegetables and fruits that your parakeet can eat without a problem.

 Conclusion